mucsci-students/2022fa-420-JAMBL/README.md

 * ModelViewController - used to separate the data, logic and display.
 Allows for different views and controllers based off of CLI or GUI modes.
 * Iterator - used to traverse the HashSets used within the Model components.
 We made use of the built-in Java Iterator class.
 * Memento - used to create a state of the Model to return to if needed.
 Memento was used in the implementation of the undo/redo functionality.
-* Command - used to encapsulate each type of function the program was performing with a unifotm execution.
+* Command - used to encapsulate each type of function the program was performing with a uniform execution.
 Command design pattern was used in the Controller to actually run each command from the user.

 # How to run JAMBL UML Editor
 * Ensure that both Maven and Java JDK 19 are both installed correctly by typing in the command line "mvn -version" or "java -version" to show both the Maven version or the Java version currently running on the machine.